wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 1. If a refresh is currently scheduled, it MUST reschedule the existing refresh if this would result in the refresh being sooner than currently scheduled.

 Discussion: this algorithm ensures that refreshes are not sent too frequently, while ensuring that the server never believes that the address has expired when it has not.
 Specifically:

 - If the network never changes the lifetime, or stops refreshing the lifetime, then only one refresh ever occurs.
 The address expires.
-- #1 ensures that any time the network changes the lifetime when no refresh is scheduled, the server will be informed of the correct lifetime.
+- Point #1 ensures that any time the network changes the lifetime when no refresh is scheduled, the server will be informed of the correct lifetime.
 If the network does not change the address's lifetime, then the server already knows the correct lifetime and no refresh needs to be sent.
-- #2 ensures that if the network reduces the lifetime of the address, then the server will be informed of the new lifetime.
+- Point #2 ensures that if the network reduces the lifetime of the address, then the server will be informed of the new lifetime.
 If the network increases the lifetime of the address, the refresh will be sent at the previously scheduled time, and the server will be informed of the correct lifetime.
 From this point on, either the address expires (and the server is informed of when this will happen) or an RA increases the lifetime, in which case a refresh will be sent.
 - The 1% tolerance ensures that the client will not refresh or reschedule refreshes if the Valid Lifetime experiences minor changes due to transmission delays or clock skew between the client and the router(s) sending the Router Advertisement.

 Registration refresh packets SHOULD be retransmitted using the same logic as described in the 'Retransmission' section below.

-The client SHOULD generate a new transaction ID when refreshing the registration.
+The client MUST generate a new transaction ID when refreshing the registration.

+When the Client-Identifier-to-IPv6-address binding has expired, the server SHOULD remove remove it and consider the address as available for use.

 The client MAY choose to notify the server when an address is no longer being used (e.g., if the client is disconnecting from the network, the address lifetime expired, or the address is being removed from the interface).
 To indicate that the address is not being used anymore the client MUST set the preferred-lifetime and valid-lifetime fields of the IA Address option to zero.

-When the Client-Identifier-to-IPv6-address binding has expired, the server SHOULD remove remove it and consider the address as available for use.
 If the server receives a message with a valid-lifetime of zero, it SHOULD act as if the address has expired.

 ## Retransmission